kryptoish/nanopulseOS/README.md

 - **Advanced Scripting Features**: Extend the custom language to support more complex functionality for users who want to create more advanced programs.
 - **Art Tools**: Improve and expand the generative art tools to allow for more creative control and complexity.
 - **Performance Optimizations**: Fine-tune the OS to ensure smooth performance on a wide range of hardware configurations.
+- **Project: Artifact**: Theme it around being a lost old OS, put it on a cheap USB then scatter it around places ARG-style to find.

 ---